OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins-overview.md

 ---
 title: Outlook add-ins overview
-description: Outlook add-ins are integrations built by third parties into Outlook by using our web-based platform. ms.date: 02/07/2023 ms.topic: overview ms.custom: scenarios:getting-started
+description: Outlook add-ins extend or customize the Outlook UI and are developed by Microsoft and partners using our web-based platform. ms.date: 02/07/2023 ms.topic: overview ms.custom: scenarios:getting-started